The-Alpha-x/OAuth-Frontend/frontend/README.md

 first run the backend
-then run npm install to install the packages then run npm start to run the project
+then run npm install to install the packages then run npm start to start the project